MedDali-Jaziri/SENNSE_AR/SENNSE-AR/README.md

   - `environment.ts` → for development.
   - `environment.prod.ts` → for production.
 - These files define API URLs and other constants used during requests.
 - This separation allows easy switching between development and production without code changes.

+**🔑 Authentication Note:**  Some variables inside these files are related to the **authentication process** (e.g., backend credentials).
+👉 You must update these variables with your own values in order to run the application successfully.

 ---